vhaudiquet/ubuntu-project-docs/docs/MIR/mir-request-process.md

 (mir-step-3)=
 ## Resolve issues

+If the bug is set to `Incomplete`, the **reporter** needs to resolve the issues and complete any tasks that are still outstanding.
+The reviewer then checks that the issues are indeed fully resolved, and set the bug state to `Fix Committed`.

-Once all necessary tasks are complete, the **reporter** takes responsibility for adding the package to the seeds as per {ref}`seed-management`, or adding a dependency to it from another package that already is in main.
+Now, the **reporter** takes responsibility for adding the package to the seeds as per {ref}`seed-management`, or adding a dependency to it from another package that already is in main.

 The package will not be moved to main automatically, but will show up in the [`component-mismatches`](https://ubuntu-archive-team.ubuntu.com/component-mismatches.txt)